Giuni Russo: Legacy

 The year following her death, Russo's immense repertory began to be published, starting with NAR, in 2005, of Mediterranea Tour, a 1984 concert, and the remixed and remastered A casa di Ida Rubinstein, which, in the meantime, became unobtainable on the market.

 The DVD/CD is, like all the previous and following works, produced by Maria Antonietta Sisini and is the best selling product of all the charts, staying on the top for many weeks.

 In 2005, after 25 years Energie is back to the charts, the only case of the kind, reprinted by Wea and including three bonus tracks: Un'estate al mare, Bing bang being and Adeste fideles.

 In 2006 Giuni virtually duets with various national and international artists in Unusual, in which Giuni's voice sings with Caparezza, Lene Lovich, Franco Battiato, Toni Child and others, alternating original musical arrangement with brand new others.

 In 2007 is the year of three publications: the whole remastered reprint Se fossi pi' simpatica sarei meno antipatica (1994), The complete Giuni, triple anthological CD, the only official one, and the DVD Docufilm La sua figura of Franco Battiato.
 Both works, immediately hit the charts.

 In 2008 the album Cercati in me is released.
 It contains five previously unpublished and a fascinating ethnic-sounding mini-suites.

 In 2009, he sees the light, the official biography, published by Bompiani Giuni Russo, da Un'estate al mare al Carmelo, written by Bianca Pitzorno, with the collaboration of Maria Antonietta Sisini, and a note by Franco Battiato.
 In addition to the book, the box contains the DVD/Docufilm "La sua figura" (2007) by Franco Battiato and a CD of six tracks unreleased demos.

 In 2011 "A casa di Ida Rubinstein 2011", Cd+DVD, a new edition of the 1988's album with some great guests and a "jazz hint": Uri Caine, Brian Auger, Paolo Fresu.

-In April 2012 the 1975's album Love is a woman is released on CD for the first time.
+In April 2012 the 1975's album Love Is a Woman is released on CD for the first time.
 The album, entirely sung in English, was recorded with the name "Junie Russo".
 Between the musician, Enrico Rava at the trumpet.

 27 May 2012 The Gallery of the Zancanaro Theatre has been dedicated to Giuni Russo.
 On GiuniParaSiempre Fan Club's request, the City of Sacile, Friuli Venezia Giulia, was happy to pay tribute to Giuni, whom in 2003 gave her last concert in that Theatre.

-In 2013, Pope Francis personally wrote to Maria Antoinetta Sisini, Giuni Russo's life companion, expressing his appreciation for the spiritual music of Giuni Russo.
+In 2013, Pope Francis personally wrote to Maria Antonietta Sisini, Giuni Russo's life companion, expressing his appreciation for the spiritual music of Giuni Russo.